marcor0311/VR-Synopsis/README.md

 The **render texture approach** in Unity involves capturing the output of a rendering process and using it as a texture.

 ### Usage
-The render texture approach is used in this project for real-time rendering of the virtual cammera.
+The render texture approach is used in this project for real-time rendering of the virtual camera.

 ### Tutorial
 Explore a video introduction in my youtube tutorial: